martincarstenbach/packer-blogposts/README.md

 It is assumed you verified the installation media, most notably the SHA256 checksums, before using them.

-Once the base install is complete, Ansible playbooks are executed, installing Virtual Box [Guest Additions](https://www.virtualbox.org/manual/ch04.html) matching your VirtualBox version.
+Once the base install is complete, Ansible playbooks are executed, installing Virtual Box [Guest Additions](https://www.virtualbox.org/manual/ch04.html) matching your VirtualBox version in case you build your Vagrant box for this platform.
+Building for KVM doesn't require this step.

-If you get the following message when validating the generated HCL file you will need to install the plugins
+If you get the following message when validating the generated HCL file you will need to install the plugins as per the instructions on screen.

 ```
 Error: Missing plugins